sam11b/e-mission-devapp/README.md

 3. Drag and drop the binary into the emulator
     - iOS: em-devapp.app
     - android: em-devapp.apk

+4. Launch the installed app and wait for it to go through the "Loading" and "Hi!" screens until it comes to the "Server address" screen

+4. Start the server in a clone derived from the [e-mission-phone](https://github.com/e-mission/e-mission-phone) repository

-4. Change the host IP address to the one that the server is listening to
+1. Fill in one of the URL(s) that the server is listening to as the "Server address"

+1. "Connect" and enjoy tinkering with the UI

 ## Everything below this line is from the standard phonegap app README
 ---